-Heroic Food is currently accepting applications for the 2018 Full-Year Immersion (FYI) cohort and for all 2018 Farm Entry Short Courses.
-If you missed the chance to join the FYI program, sign up for one of the short courses and come out to get a taste of your future in farming!
+Heroic Food is currently accepting applications for the 2018 Immersion Program.
+If you missed the chance to join the Immersion Program, sign up for one of the short courses and come out to get a taste of your future in farming!

-The Heroic Food year long, Immersion Training Program, is designed for veterans with a strong, committed interest in sustainable farming for small scale, commercial, direct marketing, and homestead operations.
-Currently, the year long Immersion Program is based in the town of Poughkeepsie, NY, but training takes place on multiple sites in Columbia, Dutchess, and surrounding counties.
+The Heroic Food Immersion Training Program is designed for veterans with a strong, committed interest in sustainable farming for small scale, commercial, direct marketing, and homestead operations.
+Currently, the year long Immersion Program is based in the town of Milan, NY, but training takes place on multiple sites in Columbia, Dutchess, and surrounding counties.
 Trainees will gain hands-on experience through apprenticeships with local mentor farmers, craftspeople, and food entrepreneurs.
 In addition, the program offers workshops, short-courses and individualized support for life and career transitions.

 The program consists of three basic “pillars”: